What is a Lighthouse Keeper?

 It was not uncommon for the lighthouse keeper and perhaps his family to make their home in the lighthouse itself.
 Some plans called for living quarters to be located on the structure’s lower levels.
 In other cases, a caretaker’s cottage was built within walking distance of the lighthouse, allowing the family to keep their living and working spaces separate.
 When lodgings were provided, the lighthouse keeper was usually given a lower wage in exchange for the free housing.

 Lighthouse keeper jobs were once plentiful, but as technology advanced, the position became obsolete.
-Most lighthouses were fully automated the turn of the century, and could be maintained with only occasional visits from construction and maintenance crews.
+Most lighthouses were fully automated by the turn of the century, and could be maintained with only occasional visits from construction and maintenance crews.
 Some lighthouses that have been designated as historical sites continue to have a lighthouse keeper assigned to them.
 The main function of a keeper today, however, is to act as the site’s tourism director, which includes giving tours of the facility.